charlstown/cookie-python/{{cookiecutter.project_name}}/README.md

 ## 5. Disclaimer

-Explain the do's and don'ts of your app, what you take responsibility for, and where is the limit of its purpose.
+Explain the dos and don'ts of your app, what you take responsibility for, and where is the limit of its purpose.

 ## 6. Help wanted